 Always a good idea to bring earbuds when sharing a coupe with strangers.
 We are happy we have them when we share the small space with a snoring drunk Russian guy and a mum with a crying baby.

-Bring some things to share with you
+- Bring some things to share with you

 You can bring drinks like vodka or beers, snacks, card games, or just an open attitude.
 Anything you can share will give you the most memorable moments in return!

 We have had great meetings with the nicest Russian guys (who appeared much tougher than they were) and giggly tea-partying ladies, but we also encountered challenges with a drunken Russian guy and a mum with a baby.

 On the train

-Clean the window
+- Clean the window

-Make friends with the people you share the coupé with
+- Make friends with the people you share the coupé with

 This is the fun part; make friends!
 Most of the time you are on the train for a while, make yourself at home, and get to meet the people with whom you share the experience of the ride.
 In addition, you might need them!
 Almost all train employees can’t speak English.

-Know the train stops and get out for some fresh air
+- Know the train stops and get out for some fresh air

 On every train, there is a list of all the stops and the duration of the stops.
 If the stop is longer than twenty minutes, go out, get some air, and buy some (local) food/drinks at the station.

-Go to the toilet in time
+- Go to the toilet in time

 Most of the time you can go to the toilet at the train station, but sometimes they don’t let you off.
 This is the case when you are crossing the border, and in that case, you sometimes have to wait two to three hours!